 Aluminum-containing antacids bind to phosphate, an important body chemical, in the gut.
 This can cause low phosphate levels, especially if you use this medication in large doses and for a long time.
 Tell your doctor right away if you have any of the following symptoms of low phosphate: loss of appetite, unusual tiredness, muscle weakness.

-Get medical help right away if you have any very serious side effects or symptoms of a serious medical problem, including: black/tarry stools, slow/shallow breathing, slow/irregular heartbeat, mental/mood changes (such as confusion), deep sleep, pain with urination, stomach/abdominal pain, vomit that looks like coffee grounds.
+Get medical help right away if you have any very serious side effects, including: slow/shallow breathing, slow/irregular heartbeat, mental/mood changes (such as confusion), deep sleep, pain with urination.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.